ssalonen/Mitsuremote/README.md

 Please find the definition of Modbus data in `main.cpp` comments.

 The ESP logs its operatoin via UDP.
-You can use wireshark to listen for the data.
+You can use wireshark or tcpdump to listen for the data.
+Example: `tcpdump -nnASs 1514 src 192.168.1.167 and port 514`

 The program also opens up a simple web server for controlling the heatpump.
 With ESP8266 this is quite unreliable in practice.